Back to all posts

 Your safety and comfort are the top priorities during any massage.
 A properly trained and certified Ashiatsu therapist knows how to apply pressure correctly and avoid sensitive areas like the spine and joints.
 They use overhead bars for balance and control, allowing them to adjust the depth and location of pressure with precision.
 Our team of licensed therapists is highly experienced and dedicated to providing a safe, healing experience.
 Always communicate with your therapist about any concerns or sensitive spots before your session begins so they can tailor the treatment specifically for you.

-Fact: Why Feet Work Better Than Hands
+Fact: Feet Can Be More Precise Than Hands

 So why use feet at all?
 The simple answer is that they are the perfect tools for the job.
 The foot provides a broader, more cushioned surface than the hands, thumbs, or elbows.
 This allows your therapist to deliver consistent, deep pressure that can effectively release tight knots and tension in large muscle groups like the back, shoulders, and glutes.
 This technique is especially effective for relieving chronic pain because it can reach deeper layers of muscle tissue more efficiently than some traditional massage methods, leading to more significant and lasting relief.